What vegetables are safe for dogs?

 Why Can Dogs Eat Vegetables?

 Some people believe that dogs are carnivores and thus, should not be eating anything else but meat.
-This is completely inaccurate.
-Dogs are omnivores, which means they can and do eat meat and vegetables.
+Our vet tells us that dogs are omnivores, which means they can and do eat meat and vegetables.
 They are just like their relatives, bears!
 Therefore, once you know what vegetables can dogs eat, you can start implementing small portions into their diet!

 Your dog will benefit from a diet that includes vegetables rich in digestible fiber, which helps maintain healthy weight, and phytochemcials, which help to prevent disease.
 Although a lot of them do try, many modern-day kibble and canned dog foods may lack the nutrients your dog needs.